One Nation New South Wales: 2017–present

-Since the demise of Oldfields One Nation NSW, as well as the party's collapse at the federal level, the party had little presence in New South Wales and received minimal attention, however the resurgence of One Nation at the 2016 Australian federal election provided an opportunity for the parties return to state politics, in 2017, NSW One Nation published its party constitution.
+Since the demise of Oldfield's One Nation NSW, as well as the party's collapse at the federal level, the party had little presence in New South Wales and received minimal attention, however the resurgence of One Nation at the 2016 Australian federal election provided an opportunity for the parties return to state politics, in 2017, NSW One Nation published its party constitution.

-In 2018, former Labor leader Mark Latham joined One Nation as the party's leader in New South Wales.
+In 2018, former federal Labor leader Mark Latham joined One Nation as the party's leader in New South Wales.

 At the 2019 state election, One Nation won two seats on the Legislative Council, which were won by Mark Latham and Rod Roberts.

 For the 2023 state election, the party announced it would contest in more electorates.
 Outgoing MP for Bankstown Tania Mihailuk joined One Nation and contested the Legislative Council.
 Mark Latham also successfully contested the Legislative Council, having resigned from his seat creating a casual vacancy to run for another term.
 The vacancy was filled by former Legislative Assembly member Tania Mihailuk.

 MLC Rod Roberts was elected as Deputy President of the Legislative Council during the 58th Parliament of New South Wales, he had previously served as Assistant President.

 Latham was removed as leader by the national party executive on 14 August 2023.
 Roberts supported Latham against Hanson in the ensuing dispute, claiming that Hanson's decision to appoint perennial candidate Steve Mav as NSW party treasurer was misguided.
 On 22 August 2023, Mark Latham left the party to become an independent, he was joined by his colleague Rod Roberts.

 The departure of Latham and Roberts left Mihailuk as the sole One Nation MLC, and she would later become state leader on 10 December 2023.

 Mihailuk announced her resignation both as leader of One Nation and from the party itself on 20 December 2024, leaving One Nation with no representation in the New South Wales parliament.

+On 8 December 2025, former Deputy Prime Minister Barnaby Joyce announced he would be joining One Nation, with the expectation he would also head the One Nation Senate ticket in NSW in 2028.

+In August 2026, One Nation announced that their state leader going into the 2027 state election would be former state investment commissioner Mike Newman, Newman announced his candidacy for the seat of Cessnock.